betaflight/betaflight.com/docs/wiki/getting-started/hardware/esc-firmware.md

 [BLHeli-S](https://www.rcgroups.com/forums/showthread.php?2640796-BLHeli_S-Smooth-as-Silk) introduced support for the BusyBee line of 8bit MCUs for ESC use.
 These MCUs featured hardware PWM generation unlike the earlier [BLHeli](https://www.rcgroups.com/forums/showthread.php?2136895-BLHeli-for-Atmel-and-Silabs-united-by-BLHeliSuite) hardware, synchronising the motor PWM tyo the MCU clock and supporting higher eRPM speed output.
 Damped light mode was also standard, allowing all ESCs to decelerate as well as accelerate the motor.

 Whilst these features may sound great these are now standard features and available in all other ESC firmware on this page.
-Note that Dshot support was only added in revision 16.5 and turtle mode and Dshot beeper only arrived in the last official 16.7 release.
+Note that DShot support was only added in revision 16.5 and turtle mode and DShot beeper only arrived in the last official 16.7 release.
 If you recieve an ESC with BLHeli-S we recommend connecting to [ESC Configurator](https://esc-configurator.com/) and flashing BlueJay, you can check a box to copy over the reversed/forward settings from BLHeli-S to BlueJay.

 :::info
 These versions are for informational purposes only.
 Always upgrade BLHeli-S equipment to use BlueJay.